Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Side-Tuning: The Simplest Additive Approach

-\Sidetuning{} admits several options for this combination operator and we compare several operators in Section~\ref{sec:merge_methods}.
+\textbf{Combining Base and Side Representations.} \Sidetuning{} admits many options for the combination operator, $\oplus$, and we compare several in Section~\ref{sec:merge_methods}.
 We observe that alpha blending, $B(x) \oplus S(x)~\defeq~\alpha B(x) + (1 - \alpha) S(x)$, where $\alpha$ is treated as a learnable parameter works well and $\alpha$ correlates with task relevance (see Section~\ref{sec:learning_mechanics}).
-Our loss function for a single task using supervised learning, is where $D$ is some readout of the \sidetuning{} representation.

 While simple, alpha blending is expressive enough that it encompasses several common transfer learning approaches.
 As shown in Figure~\ref{fig:methodology}(iii), \sidetuning{} is equivalent to feature extraction when $\alpha=1$.
 When $\alpha=0$, \sidetuning{} is instead equivalent to fine-tuning if the side network has the same architecture the base.
 If we allow $\alpha$ to vary during training, then switching $\alpha$ from 1 to 0 is equivalent to the common (stage-wise) training curriculum in RL where a policy is trained on top of some fixed features that are unlocked partway through training.